johnrwolfe/RealizedComponent/README.md

 to the realized Device component and one for messages flowing in the opposite direction.

 ## Build the Project
+The realized Device component must be compiled so that the Java class loader can locate and load the resulting class file when a Verifier session is started.
+The realized Device component depends on an external library that is part of the BridgePoint installation, so this library must first be added to the Java build path.

+### Add External Library to Java Build Path
+From within Project Explorer, select the RealizedComponentTest project and execute "Build Path > Configure Build Path..."

+Then, select the Libraries tab, poke the "Add External JARs" button, and navigate to the org.xtuml.bp.core_\<version\>/core.jar file within your BridgePoint installation.

+@@@ Image goes here @@@

+### Build
-To compile the realized Device component, fromw within Project Explorer, execute BuildProject against the RealizedComponentTest project.
+From within Project Explorer, execute "Build Project" against the RealizedComponentTest project.
 Ensure there are no errors by checking the Problems view.

 ## Execute Realized Component in Verifier
 1. Create a debug configuration using the System_realized configuration.